-In August 2013, the Trust's Board of Directors ratified a memorandum of understanding ("MOU") with The Citadel Alumni Association ("CAA") allowing the CAA to invest in The Trust's unitized investment pool and gain access to The Trust's more diversified pool of investments managed by Morgan Stanley and Spider management.
+In August 2013, the Trust's Board of Directors ratified a memorandum of understanding ("MOU") with The Citadel Alumni Association ("CAA") allowing the CAA to invest in The Trust's unitized investment pool and gain access to The Trust's more diversified pool of investments managed by Spider management.
 The CAA contributed \$3.1 million in October 2013 and \$0.8 million in March 2014.
 Per the MOU, these funds were invested in the same manner and with the same due care in which The Trust's funds are invested.
-The fair value of the CAA investments at June 30, 2021 was \$7.4 million.
-The fair value of the CAA investments at June 30, 2021 was \$7.4 million.
-The fair value of the CAA investments at June 30, 2022 is \$7.3 million.
-As a result of the adoption of GASB Statement No. 84, the assets and liabilities related to the CAA investments will be disclosed in their own fiduciary financial statements this fiscal year.
+The fair value of the CAA investments at June 30, 2022 was \$7.3 million.
+The fair value of the CAA investments are disclosed in the fiduciary financial statements.
 The Trust does not recognize any revenues from the investment returns on the CAA's investments.

-This report consists of a series of financial statements, prepared in accordance with the Governmental Accounting Standards Board ("GASB") in Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis-for State and Local Governments, and Statement No. 35, Basic Financial Statement-and Management's Discussion and Analysis-for Colleges and Universities, and Statement No.84, Fiduciary Activities.
+This report consists of a series of financial statements, prepared in accordance with GASB in Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis-for State and Local Governments, and Statement No. 35, Basic Financial Statement-and Management's Discussion and Analysis-for Colleges and Universities, and Statement No.84, Fiduciary Activities.
 These financial statements focus on the financial condition of the College, the results of operations and cash flows of the College as a whole.